Indiana Jones and the Dial of Destiny: Responses from cast and crew

 Shortly after the film's release in June 2023, Allen admitted herself she would have wished to appear more as Ravenwood in the film, but was grateful nonetheless that Mangold and the Butterworths still included her character in the film and asked her to be back.
-In October 2024, Rhys-Davies expressed his feelings that, despite liking the film as a finale to the franchise, he felt it didn't flesh out its full potential by taking the franchise to full circle, opining that Banderas' talent was wasted on Renaldo and that it should have been his character Sallah and George Harris' Simon Katanga from Raiders the ones who fulfilled Renaldo's role.
+In October 2024, Rhys-Davies expressed his feelings that, despite liking the film as a finale to the franchise, he felt it didn't flesh out its full potential by taking the franchise to full circle, opining that Banderas' talent was wasted on Renaldo and that it should have been his character Sallah and George Harris' Simon Katanga from Raiders who fulfilled Renaldo's role.

 In December 2024, while promoting A Complete Unknown (2024), Mangold expressed disappointment to Deadline Hollywood at the poor reception to the film, saying, "You have a wonderful, brilliant actor who's in his eighties.
 So I'm making a movie about this guy in his eighties, but his audience on one other level doesn't want to confront their hero at that age.
 And I am like, I'm good with it.
 We made the movie.
 But the question is, how would anything have made the audience happy with that, other than having to start over again with a new guy?
 And then here come lifelong heroes from my childhood into my life going, 'We have something for you to work on'.
 It was a "joyous experience, but it hurt ... in the sense that I really love Harrison and I wanted audiences to love him as he was and to accept that that's part of what the movie has to say—that things come to an end, that's part of life".

 While promoting the Marvel Cinematic Universe (MCU) film Captain America: Brave New World (2025) in February 2025, Ford told The Wall Street Journal that the film's financial disappointment was because "shit happens" and claimed responsibility for its realization, arguing that he was the one who felt that there was still another story to tell with the title character suffering the consequences of the life he chose to have, hence his desire to play him again one last time and expressing his happiness for making the film.
+One of the film's producers Kathleen Kennedy additionally stated: "I have no regrets about (making the film) because Harrison wanted to do that more than anything.
+He did not want Indy to end with the fourth movie.
+He wanted a chance at another, and we did that for him.
+I think that was the right thing to do.
+He wanted to do that movie."